 (B) One must be decent when having a conversation with strangers.

-(C) She was dressed in a decent manner for the interview.
+(C) She was dressed decently for the interview.

 (D) It was very decent of him to lend me some money.